-The 2017 Crime Survey for England and Wales found that there were around 4.7 million fraud and computer misuse offences that occurred last year.
+The 2017 Crime Survey for England and Wales found that there were around 4.7 million fraud and computer misuse offences that occurred in that year.
 With 2.4 million Bank and Credit account fraud incidents and 0.7 million consumer and retail fraud offences.

-The 2018 Crime Survey for England and Wales found that there were around 470,000 incidents of unauthorised access to personal information that occurred last year.
+The 2018 Crime Survey for England and Wales found that there were around 470,000 incidents of unauthorised access to personal information that occurred.
 With 9,458 incidents of hacking – social media and email – it’s important to take care when browsing the web.

 Emails are one of the quickest routes used by hackers to trick you into downloading viruses.
 Don't open email attachments or click on links from strangers, if in doubt, check first.